hapax/hapax.github.io/assets/teaching.md

 depended on advanced hiking skills?
 What if we need wayfarers, explorers and hunters?
 Not everywhere can be reached by car.
-If we lower our ambitions, society as a whole loses out.
+If we lower our sights, society as a whole could lose out.
-Perhaps, also, there are general cultural benefits when everyone enjoys hiking, for instance, a higher level of average physical fitness, or a closer connection to nature.

-The solution is simple.
+A second way is to stream the hiking classes, selecting for longer walks the people who seem to enjoy walking.
+These people, we might reason, are much more likely to become advanced hikers.
+They will trudge, without complaint, without wondering what it all means, and

 We need to hike through interesting terrain, between meadows and swamps, and from valleys to mountains.
 At first, hikes would be along the comfortable and well-trodden routes